pypeit/PypeIt/doc/dev/deimos_wavecalib.rst

 The procedure used to wavelength calibrate DEIMOS spectra follows the ``PypeIt`` general procedure described in :ref:`wave_calib`.
-The user can choose among three :ref:`wave_calib:Automated Algorithms` to perform the wavelength calibration; however, :ref:`wave_calib:Full Template` is the preferred algorithm for DEIMOS and it is set as the default one.
+The user can choose among three :ref:`wave_calib:Automated Algorithms` , or a :ref:`wave_calib:By-Hand Approach`, to perform the wavelength calibration. :ref:`wave_calib:Full Template` is the preferred algorithm for DEIMOS and it is set as the default one.

 Procedure